 Anyone who has witnessed a performance from Drew Cooper can testify to experiencing a stirring of the soul kind of sensation as the music washes over.
 The husky, soul soaked baritone of his voice is no doubt the very foundation his entire sound is built on.
 His songs talk about every damn thing and his chops as a storyteller has propelled him into the songwriting cirles in Texas and Los Angeles.
 Part 1 of his new double album “This Life” is a bold statement of accountability.
 It’s honest, real life situations, sometimes hard, sometimes soft, that come to life through a mighty heart and an equally strapping voice that commands attention.

-about self-accountability.
+“A soaring anthem about self-accountability.
 Drew Cooper writes working man’s Americana.
-Instantly identifiable by his throaty, soulful vocals, Cooper’s latest continues to ride between contemporary country and rock
+Instantly identifiable by his throaty, soulful vocals, Cooper’s latest continues to ride between contemporary country and rock influences.”

 “When this album arrived on a busy day a voice from Hades crawled out of the car speakers singing Angel From Montgomery …… YES PLEASE!
 There’s a rare fluency to this album; even if my words on individual songs don’t point in that direction; but with a voice as distinctive as Drew Cooper’s everything he ever sings will sound like him and no one else.
 This is very much my type of Country Music; and me and you will treasure this album, plus future and past releases like family heirlooms.”